llab305/O-RAN/xApp Descriptor/readme.md

     |9||SupportXapp (Optional)|
     |10||description (Optional)|

-    3. If the xApp Descriptor keeps backward compatibility with main fields and no secondary fields are added, but there is a need to correct content issues, then the "\<patch version\>" is incremented.
+    3. If the xApp descriptor keeps backward compatibility with main fields and no secondary fields are added, but there is a need to correct content issues, then the "\<patch version\>" is incremented.
 Examples of content issues that need to be fixed include the "tag" (Mandatory) field in the "image" (Mandatory) field of the "containers" (Mandatory) field.

      The naming convention is defined as follows:
      * "\<major version\>" is the major version number of the xApp descriptor.
 When filling in the content, only numbers can be used and there is no need to pad the content with zeros in front of the numbers.